 CBD Oil Vs Hemp Seed Oil

 Hemp Seed Oil is a hemp extract from the seeds of the industrial hemp plant–it is the only plant variety used for this type of hemp oil.
-The seeds of the hemp plant can be cold-processed (pressed, peeled or unpeeled) to create a flavorful oil.
+The seeds of the hemp plant can be cold processed (pressed, peeled or unpeeled) to create a flavorful oil.
 Hemp seed oil is legal in most countries and can be found in most local food markets, together with more common types of olive oil or cooking oils.
-Hemp seed oil is know for having great taste and for high values of unsaturated fatty acids, such as Omega3 & Omega6.
+Hemp seed oil is known for having great taste and for high values of unsaturated fatty acids, such as Omega3 & Omega6.

-Special note; there are NO cannabinoids (THC or CBD) present in hemp seed oil.
-So it’s use as a therapeutic agent for acute or chronic conditions like inflammation would be of little consequence to those seeking relief of these health challenges for themselves or their family pets.
+Special Note: there are NO cannabinoids (THC or CBD) present in hemp seed oil.
+So, it’s use as a therapeutic agent for acute or chronic conditions like inflammation would be of little consequence to those seeking relief of these health challenges for themselves or their family pets.

 CBD rich oils, on-the-other-hand, contain valuable cannabinoids with little or no THC.
 CBD oil is obtained via extraction made from cannabis flowers or more often from hemp plant strains grown specifically for high concentrations of CBD.
 This CBD extract can then be mixed with other types of oils (coconut, hemp seed oil, olive oil) to help facilitate administration or ingestion.

-CBD oil products are non-psychoactive and are, therefore beneficial for dogs with a full-range of conditions & diseases including Separation Anxiety (SA), skin allergies, GI problems and Canine Epilepsy.
+CBD oil products are non-psychoactive and are, therefore beneficial for dogs with a full range of conditions & diseases including Separation Anxiety (SA), skin allergies, GI problems and Canine Epilepsy.

 Hemp CBD Oil

 Industrial hemp is the name given to Cannabis plants that have been bred for fiber and seed production that legally must be below 0.3% THC.
 When Cannabis is bred for fiber production the cannabinoids (CBD, THC, etc.) and plant terpenes (the aromatic smell of the plant) are naturally bred out so the plant will spend its growth energy on producing strong fibers and not flower tops.
-Males and female plants are are grown together so that, through pollination, seeds will form.
+Males and female plants are grown together so that, through pollination, seeds will form.

 This production method takes away from the plant producing cannabinoids & terpenes but results in taller growth and more seeds.
 These industrial hemp plants have very low levels of CBD which gives them very little effectiveness as a phytonutrient therapy for dogs or humans.